AsteroidHunter/AsteroidHunter/README.md

 A cropped version of *Canyon De Chelley* by Edgar Alwin Payne.

 ## 👋 Bio
-I am developing [Nudge](https://givemeanudge.com/) (voice agent that helps users build habits and tackle lingering tasks) while actively exploring opportunities in AI data infrastructure, safety systems, or hard tech.
-Please reach out if you are building in these spaces!
+I am developing Nudge, a voice-first platform that helps users build habits and tackle lingering tasks, check it out here: https://givemeanudge.com

+Besides voice AI, I am broadly interested in AI data/physical infrastrucutre + model behavior and security.

-📫 You can check out my [LinkedIn profile here](https://www.linkedin.com/in/satpathyakash/).
+📫 Feel free to reach out to me on [LinkedIn here](https://www.linkedin.com/in/satpathyakash/).

 ### 👾 A few illustrative projects:
 1. [knightsGPT](https://github.com/AsteroidHunter/knightsGPT): Can a GPT-2 variant trained on millions of games *learn* how to solve the knight's tour puzzle?
 (Spoiler: yes!)